jtwang1027/business_analysis/README.md

-# business_analysis
+# Business analysis

-data analysis for restaurant
+In running a business, lots of questions get asked.
+Here are approaches for answering some of them.